ispc/ispc/docs/ispc.rst

 -----------------------------

-In addition to generating object files or assembly output for specific targets like SSE2, SSE4, and AVX, ``ispc`` provides an option to generate "generic" C++ output.
+In addition to generating object files or assembly output for specific targets like NEON, SSE2, SSE4, and AVX, ``ispc`` provides an option to generate "generic" C++ output.
 This

 As an example, consider the following simple ``ispc`` program: